Make your Android fast again — it is possible

 To delete any app you've downloaded, you can head into the device settings to find the App "manager."
 The people who made your phone might have buried it inside another section (hello there, Samsung!) but poke around or ask somebody and you'll find it.

-Once open, pick the tab that says "DOWNLOADED" and scroll through the list.
+Once open, you'll see lists of apps that are installed on your phone with various sorting options.
 When you find an app that needs to go away, tap the list entry to open the application's info screen.
 At the top you'll see a button to Uninstall it.
 Tap.
 Boom.
 Bam.
 Goodbye unwanted application.

 Be vicious here.
 You can always download an app again if you decide you needed it after all — and that includes apps you paid for — but getting rid of the stragglers and hanger-on apps can make a big difference in how your phone runs the apps you do want.